reinoudb/charts/README.md

 `helm search repo ajuin`

+# Create your own chart!
+For simple basic charts running `createchart.sh` will create a chart that mostly works.
+It will ask you for the name of the chart and the image you want to use.
+When the image uses a weird port you might have to change `service.port: ` to the new port in the `Values.yaml` file.

 # Warning
 All of the charts in this repo are just maintained by me and i tend to like to do some testing on them.
 So prepare for something to brake.